DonPirulo/DevStudyGroup/README.md

-# List of resources the guys and gals are currently using.
+# List of resources for our Dev Study Group.

 Most of the resources compiled in this page are free courses we know to be useful.
 I have added some paid ones cause they are truly great.